|

 - The specifics of the complaint.

-- The remedy you are seeking.
+- The remedy sought.

-After filing a complaint
+After a complaint has been filed

-Commission on Landlord-Tenant Affairs (COLTA) for adjudication.
+If the dispute cannot be resolved and the Investigator determines there may be a violation of Montgomery County law, the complaint may be referred to the Commission on Landlord-Tenant Affairs (COLTA) for adjudication.
 COLTA will either accept the case and hold a hearing or dismiss the case.